-(1) The following notice shall be placed on the application form of a Key Employee or a PMO before that form is filled out by the applicant:
+1. The following notice shall be placed on the application form of a key employee or a PMO before that form is filled out by the applicant:

-In compliance with the Privacy Act of 1974, the following information is provided: Solicitation of the information on this form is authorized by 25 U.S.C. § 2701 et seq.
-The purpose of the requested information is to determine the eligibility of individuals to be granted a gaming license.
-The information will be used by the Tribal gaming regulatory authorities and by the National Indian Gaming Commission members and staff who have need for the information in the performance of their official duties.
-The information may be disclosed to appropriate Federal, Tribal, State, local, or foreign law enforcement and regulatory agencies when relevant to civil, criminal or regulatory investigations or prosecutions or when pursuant to a requirement by a tribe or the National Indian Gaming Commission in connection with the issuance, denial, or revocation of a gaming license, or investigations of activities while associated with a tribe or a gaming operation.
-Failure to consent to the disclosures indicated in this notice will result in a tribe's being unable to license you for a Primary Management Official or Key Employee position.
+In compliance with the Privacy Act of 1974, the following information is provided: Solicitation of the information on this form is authorized by 25 U.S.C. § 2701, et seq.
+The purpose of the requested information is to determine the eligibility of individuals to be employed in a gaming operation.
+The information will be used by National Indian Gaming Commission members and staff who have need for the information in the performance of their official duties.
+The information may be disclosed to appropriate Federal, Tribal, State, local, or foreign law enforcement and regulatory investigations or prosecutions or when pursuant to a requirement by a Tribe or the National Indian Gaming Commission in connection with the hiring or firing of an employee, the issuance or revocation of a gaming license, or investigations of activities while associated with a Tribe or a gaming operation.
+Failure to consent to the disclosures indicated in this notice will result in a Tribe's being unable to hire you in a primary management official or Key employee position.
 The disclosure of your Social Security Number (SSN) is voluntary.
 However, failure to supply SSN may result in errors in processing your application.

-(2) Existing Key Employees and PMOs, if any, shall be notified in writing that they shall either:
+2. Existing key employees and PMOs, if any, shall be notified in writing that they shall either:

-(A) Complete a new application form that contains a Privacy Act Notice; or

-(B) Sign a statement that contains the Privacy Act notice and consent to the routine uses described in that notice.

-(3) The following notice shall be placed on the application for a Key Employee or PMO before that form is filled out by an applicant:
+- a.
+Complete a new application form that contains a Privacy Act Notice; or - b.
+Sign a statement that contains the Privacy Act notice and consent to the routine uses described in that notice. - 3.
+The following notice shall be placed on the application for a key employee or PMO before that form is filled out by an applicant:

-A false statement on any part of your license application may be grounds for denying a license or the suspension or revocation of a license.
-Also, you may be punished by fine or imprisonment (U.S. Code, title 18, section 1001).
+A false statement on any part of your application may be grounds for not hiring you, or for firing you after you begin work.
+Also, you may be punished by fine or imprisonment.
+(U.S. Code, Title 18, Section 1001).

-(4) The Tribal Gaming Agency shall notify in writing existing Key Employees and PMOs, if any, that they shall either:

-(A) Complete a new application form that contains a notice regarding false statements; or

-(B) Sign a statement that contains the notice regarding false statements.
+- 4. The Tribal Gaming Agency shall notify in writing existing key employees and primary management officials, if any, that they shall either: - a.
+Complete a new application form that contains a notice regarding false statements; or - b.
+Sign a statement that contains the notice regarding false statements.

-(c) Payment of Application Fee
+C. Payment of Application Fee